 Create a 3 Axis Graph in Excel

 The challenge is that all three curves have very different scales, with acceleration being the smallest.
 This makes it hard to view the acceleration curve on the chart without a unique axis.
 So he wanted to know if there was a way to create a 3 axis graph in Excel.
-Unfortunately, there isn’t native functionality to create one, but we can fake one by creating another data series with a constant x-value, like I’ve done in the image below.
+Unfortunately, there isn’t native functionality to create one, but we can fake an Excel graph with 3 variables by creating another data series with a constant x-value, like I’ve done in the image below.

 It’s not a perfect solution, but to my knowledge, it’s the best we can do in Excel with the currently available toolset.

 Scale the Data for an Excel Graph with 3 Variables

 Excel allows us to add a second axis to a scatter chart and we’ll use this for velocity and acceleration.

 However, we’ll want to scale the acceleration data so that it fills the chart area.
 To do this, I entered an appropriate scaling factor in the spreadsheet and created a new column of scaled acceleration data by multiplying the original acceleration data by the scaling factor.